Matrics in the Media

-Matrics claimed year’s Premier League netball grand final after beating two-times reigning premier Contax by eight goals on Friday night.
+Matrics claimed the 2019 Premier League netball grand final after beating reigning premier Contax by eight goals on Friday night (6th September 2019).

 The 55-47 victory at Netball SA Stadium was Matrics’ first title win since 2016 and stopped Contax from winning a third in a row.

 Matrics suffered a slow start and was jittery early when in possession.

 Contax forced plenty of turnovers and worked hard to drive the ball from defence into attack, taking a 15-10 lead into the first break.

 But a strong second quarter, in which Matrics outscored Contax 15 goals to nine, helped set up the triumph for the Maroons.